 Tip 7 – ABT, Always Be Testing

-The power of digital marketing lies in its ability to be tested to infinity.
+The power of white label digital marketing lies in its ability to be tested to infinity.
 Markets change over time, as does Google itself, so never sit content with what you have.
 Test your tags aggressively and don’t be afraid to change them.
 You need to in a continuous title tag optimization process.
 Track your organic traffic performance over time and adapt when performance seems to slow.

 Always be testing!